 Decimal odds are becoming more and more popular because they make the job easier, and many UK facing bookies use them as default even though fractional odds are more traditional.
 The horses is one area where the client base is less willing to adopt decimal odds.

 The American style formula is made up of a positive and negative number and is very different than the two odds variations mentioned above.
 It’s quite a simple concept to grasp once you know how, but it requires you to think in a different way.
-The main thing to consider is that the negative number will be the amount you must wager to make 100 units of profit and the positive number is the amount of profit you will make from a 100 unit bet.
+The main thing to consider is that the negative number will be the amount you must wager to make 100 units of a net win and the positive number is the net win you will make from a 100 unit bet.
 It helps to bet in round numbers as you will be able to work out the equation faster.

 Here are another couple of examples: